gzukowski/events-calendar/README.md

 The **Event Calendar** application is a full-stack web application built with Django that allows users to check the planned events.
 The application is containerized with Docker, making it easy to deploy and run in various environments.

+There is also a second branch - feat/cron.
+It provides the celery worker which has scheduled task for requesting data from api and stores it in the db, so it can be then inspected in the future.

 ## Table of Contents

 - [Features](#features)